 last 15min: plot over the last 15 minutes (4 data points per curve).
 (This setting can be applied when a change in the general settings has been made and previous data has to be post-processed.)

 By default, all plots are set to “total”.
 In addition to the plot settings, the status report can be switched on and off by the operator (with the default setting being “on”).

+Additionally, the operator can save time-averaged results of FMER and plume height by clicking on the menu below “Time Averaged outputs” and selecting the time window (15 minutes, 30 minutes, 1 hour, 3 hours, 6 hours).
+If one of these time windows are chosen, the output are time-averaged over that time interval and saved in the files “_tavg_FMER.txt” and “_tavg_PLH.txt”.
+Finally, the operator can activate the production of files that store the average, maximum and minimum solution of the eruption source parameters calculated by REFIR in a format that can be used by NAME, the UK Met Office ash dispersion model (Jones et al., 2007).
+The files are named “_NAME_sources_avg.txt”, “_NAME_sources_max.txt”, “_NAME_sources_min.txt”.

 All changes are taken over when the “Confirm” button is clicked.